-- a) Develop a depth and breadth of integrated knowledge, experience, skills (including research skills) and understanding relevant to Special Educational Needs, Disabilities and Inclusion; - b) Develop a critical engagement with a variety of theoretical frameworks for understanding notions of SENDI such as the social, medical and integrated models; - c) Provide opportunities for students to develop an understanding of a range of specific learning difficulties, special educational needs and disabilities; - d) Examine issues of inclusion in education and wider society including post-16 provision; - e) Develop a critical appreciation of the global and historical context of special educational needs, disabilities and inclusion in education; - f) Develop an understanding of theoretical viewpoints that underpin, and assistive technologies that enable, inclusive practice; - g) Provide opportunities for students to develop personal skills, academic competency and experiences to prepare them for their chosen careers: - h) Explore and deepen an understanding of pro-social behaviours including empathy, respect, tolerance; - i) Analyse education through a curriculum which is sensitive to diversity and opportunity; - j) Provide the learning development needed for students to complete a Research Project in their chosen field.
+- a) Develop a depth and breadth of integrated knowledge, experience, skills and understanding (including research and practice) relevant to Special Educational Needs, Disabilities, and Inclusion. - b) Develop a critical engagement with a variety of theoretical frameworks and models that influence and impact on 'Inclusion'. - c) Provide opportunities for students to develop an understanding of neurodiversity (and other related concepts), special educational needs, and disabilities. - d) Examine issues of inclusion in education, plus aspects of health and social care within wider society including transition into adulthood. - e) Develop a critical appreciation of the global and historical context of special educational needs, disabilities, and inclusion. - f) Provide opportunities for students to develop personal, professional, and academic competency and skills to prepare them for their chosen careers. - g) Explore and deepen an understanding of 'person-centred' behaviours and values including reflection, empathy, and respect. - h) Analyse education through a curriculum which is 'socially just', sensitive to equality, diversity, sustainability, inclusion, and affirmation. - i) Encourage and enable students to become independent researchers, including the completion of a dissertation in their chosen field.